 Some examples of the cost of plastic surgery procedures in Manila:

-Medical facilities in Manila are located all over the city.
-No matter where you stay, you will find clinics reasonably close by.
-It is also home to some top-end hospitals that do all kinds of procedures and treatments, including plastic surgery and cosmetic treatments.
-The Philippines has at least four hospitals accredited with the Joint Commission International (JCI).
+Hospitals and clinics in Manila are located all over the city.
+It is also home to some top-end hospitals that perform a wide array of procedures and treatments, including plastic surgery and non-invasive cosmetic treatments.
+At this writing, the Philippines has five hospitals accredited with the prestigious Joint Commission International (JCI).

-Doctors undergo extensive training before obtaining their degree(s).
-Prospective surgeons have to have initially studied certain subjects like biology, medical technology, pharmacy, psychology or other science subjects; then, they have to pass a national medical exam with a high percentage to qualify for medical school.
+Doctors undergo extensive training prior to obtaining their degree(s).
+Prospective surgeons have to have initially studied related subjects like biology, medical technology, pharmacology, psychology and related disciplines; then, they must pass a national medical exam with a high percentage to qualify for medical school.

 Mandatory medical courses last four years, after which a student receives an M.D. degree.
 After this, a one-year internship is compulsory.
 Budding doctors have to sit for a licensure examination and only if they pass can practice.
-Speciality and subspeciality studies then follow and take many years - a residency program can take three to six years.
+Specialty and subspecialty studies then follow and take many years—a residency program can take three to six years.

-Medical Departures ensures that this whole qualification process has been followed to a tee by each and every doctor and surgeon we work with in the Philippines.
+Medical Departures ensures that this entire qualification process has been adhered to by each doctor and surgeon we work with throughout the Philippines.

 Manila has numerous high-end hotels, resorts and chain hotels.
 You can also find budget accommodations, though the rates at good quality hotels are also very reasonable.
-You may want to stay close to the sea (from where you can do a little bit of island-hopping via boat) or you may want to stay in the city centre if your clinic or hospital is closer.
+You may want to stay close to the sea (from where you can do some island-hopping via boat) or you may want to stay in the city centre if your clinic or hospital is closer.

 Manila is quite safe, but you should always be careful when visiting crowded areas where pickpockets may operate.
 Always keep your valuables in the hotel and carry very little cash with you.

-Doctors in the Philippines study a great deal for a long time.
-They are well educated and trained, so you need have no fears regarding their qualifications and training.
-However, surgery has some risks wherever you elect to have it done in the world, and no procedure can ever be guaranteed completely, simply because we are all different and our bodies react differently.
-However, you can mitigate any problems by choosing clinics and doctors with verifiable credentials.
+Doctors in the Philippines are well educated and trained, so you need have no fears regarding their qualifications and training.
+However, surgery has some risks wherever you elect to have it done in the world, and no procedure can ever be guaranteed completely, in part because we are all different and our bodies react differently.
+However, you can mitigate your risks and any potential complications by choosing clinics and doctors with verifiable credentials.

 Booking with Medical Departures:

-Medical Departures always carries out due diligence before listing clinics and hospitals.
+Medical Departures carries out extensive due diligence before listing clinics and hospitals.
 All the clinics and hospitals listed with Medical Departures are trustworthy and reliable having been pre-screened by us.
 Our checks include:

-When booking treatment at a reputable provider, the chances of anything going wrong is incredibly low.
-However, if there is any problem whatsoever, perhaps one that arises from an unforeseen medical complication, then Medical Departures will be here to help and sort out the problem.
+When booking treatment at a reputable provider, the chances of complications are low.
+However, in the event you experience a problem, perhaps one that arises from an unforeseen medical complication, Medical Departures is available to help sort out the problem.

-For added safety and your peace of mind, you can purchase extra medical insurance to cover any additional and unexpected costs, so you will not be out of pocket for extra medical care, stay and flights if you have to travel back to see your surgeon.
-For a small additional cost we think this is something that is well worth taking out.
+For added safety and your peace of mind, you can purchase additional medical insurance to cover unexpected costs, so you will not be out of pocket for extra medical care, stay and flights if you have to travel back to see your surgeon.

 Around 90% of Filipinos speak English.
-Doctors study in the language and you will not have any communication problem with locals anywhere in the country.
+Doctors study in the language and you should not experience communication problems with locals anywhere in the country.

-All medical facilities are open throughout the year so you can actually make a trip any time.
+All medical facilities are open throughout the year so you can make a trip at any time.
 However, as Manila is in the tropical belt and if you plan to be outdoors, you need to check which time of the year will be most comfortable for you.
-The Philippines is prone to a lot of rain and even typhoons, so you should avoid that time.
+The Philippines is prone to its share of rain—and even typhoons— so you may wish to avoid that period.
 From December to May the risk of typhoons is low.
 During the winter months, the weather is relatively better, cooler and drier.

-The major downside of getting plastic surgery done in Manila is that, obviously, you are not at home, so you may well feel out of your comfort zone.
-Apart from that, there is really no downside as long as you are mentally prepared to go to a foreign country for medical procedures, which you would not be able to afford otherwise.
+The major downside of getting plastic surgery done in Manila is that you are not at home, so you may well feel out of your comfort zone.
+Apart from that, there is really no downside as long as you are mentally prepared to go to a foreign country for an affordable medical procedure.

 If you are having a major procedure done, then it is best to travel with a companion who can take care of you or handle any problems if they occur or just be there for you, for emotional and moral support.